PetarSpassov/Quinngard/README.md

 - Secondary objectives minimap icon updated
 - Beacon of Light now offers several unused tower-related bonuses.
 The starting resource bonuses from Beacon of Light were moved to Pillar of Glory.
 - The Hidden Bifrost now opens 33% faster (four months with three scouts)

+### __Realms__
+- All realms have had their music tracks updated for a fresher and more unique listening experience.
+- **NEW REALM: Helheim!** Helheim is the cold and unforgiving land of the restless dead.
+Great power awaits those who step into this cursed land, though beware: many have entered, but none may leave...
+  - A special challenge realm where, if you want your rewards, you will need to FIGHT for them!
+All objectives are much harder, the map is teeming with undead foes, and they are more aggressive.
+Don't blink, because this realm does not let go of those who close their eyes...
+  - Four new secondary objectives, a new enemy unit, a new military unit, and two new buildings!
+  - Each secondary objective (except one) gives TWO rewards instead of one, *and* they are more powerful!
+Surely, all this power is worth the struggle...?
-- Vanaheim:
+- Vanaheim
   - Piercing Light event replaced by Healing Rain (because our eyes and FPS have suffered enough)
   - Dens can now be closed (until Shiro fixes map generation)
-- Gullveig (Boss):
+  - Gullveig (Boss) rebalanced slightly:
     - Bomb on Unit countdown increased from 8 to 12 seconds.
     - Delay between explosions in collapsing circle increased from 1.75 seconds to 2.5 seconds.
 Damage increased from 60 to 80.

 ### __Blades, Towers, Barricades__
 - Description of all Blades, Towers, and Barricades has been updated to include all relevant information.
 - All Blades, Towers, and Barricades now show their effects before being selected and their names have been clarified.
 Their selection and ability icons have been updated.